 Understanding the rights of Colorado drivers during DUI traffic stops

-Colorado drivers who are pulled over for suspected DUI are often asked to perform voluntary tests, which may be used as evidence against them.
+During DUI traffic stops in Colorado, drivers who are pulled over for suspected DUI are often asked to perform voluntary tests.
+These may be used as evidence against them.

 Often, people in Fort Collins, and all across Colorado, partake in the occasional libation.
 While this is not generally a problem for those who are of age, it can cause issues for drivers.
 According to the Colorado Department of Transportation, over 26,000 people throughout the state are arrested each year for DUI.
 Not all of these arrests are clear-cut, however.
 In order to help protect themselves from unwarranted arrests, it behooves Colorado drivers to understand their rights during DUI traffic stops.